jrdnbrkfld/PP1-silver-street/README.md

 #### First Time Visitor Goals
 * As a First Time user, I want to easily understand the main purpose of the site and learn more about the venue.
 * As a First Time user, I want to be able to easily navigate throughout the site to find content.
-* As a First Time user, I want to view the website and content clearly on any device.
 * As a First Time user, I want to find ways to follow Silver Street on different social media platforms.
 #### Returning Visitor Goals
 * As a Returning user, I want to contact the venue so I can request more information.